They volunteered, served, deployed, and retired. They are veterans, patriots, Legionnaires, and Riders.

 “We volunteer, and we want to take care of our brothers and sisters at the 1st TSC,” Gano added.

-Castle recalled that as a first sergeant, he wouldn’t ask anything of Soldiers that he wasn’t willing to do himself.
+Castle recalled that as a sergeant first class, he wouldn’t ask anything of Soldiers that he wasn’t willing to do himself.
 Perhaps that’s why he makes no big deal of being available any time of day or night for a fellow veteran or active duty Soldier.
 Castle is passionate about his service and his patriotism.

 “One of my most memorable rides was last October when we escorted a service member killed in action back to his home in Indiana,” Castle said.
 “It was about 29 degrees Fahrenheit outside, but 350 Legion Riders from throughout the area escorted the fallen service member,” he added.
 Castle said that the family was overwhelmed with all of the support.